 The urban South, I believe, is wrestling with an identity crisis.
 It reminds me of the sign on a downtown Raleigh biscuit joint, Biscuit Station: country good and city fast.
 In the urban and suburban South, many locals live in close proximity to shopping centers and start their mornings with store-bought lattes, but like me, many had grandmothers who picked tobacco and uncles that made moonshine, mothers and fathers that raised them with thick accents.
 Like me, they remember when the South was more regionally distinctive, but they have since assimilated to a time where a shopping center in New Jersey could be a shopping center in North Carolina.
 Suburbia feels modular–most people have access to the same ideas, chain food stores, and clothes.
 The once stark regional identity is quickly becoming more generic.

-workshops I often see people trying to write Southern accents, as if a character living below the Mason-Dixie line still necessitates a phonetic dialogue guide for readers.
+However, in writing workshops I often see people trying to write Southern accents, as if a character living below the Mason-Dixie line still necessitates a phonetic dialogue guide for readers.
 It’s tempting, it’s been done well before, and I’m not saying it shouldn’t be done in 2010 and onward.
-I’m suggesting it should be done sparingly
+I’m suggesting it should be done sparingly and only if:

 A) You know enough about Southerners to write it well–nothing reveals a tin ear like bad Southernese.
 Think Nicolas Cage in Con Air